Twins players go through workouts as signs of baseball return to Target Field

 He hopes to on Thursday, when the members of the Twins’ taxi squad will go through informal workouts at Target Field before moving to St. Paul’s CHS Field this weekend to began a separate camp.

 The Twins will not reveal whether all 59 players have arrived in Minnesota, a spokesman said, until testing is complete.
 “A few” players in the organization tested positive for COVID-19 last week, but the team has not disclosed their identity.
-None of the players have indicated that they intend to opt out of the 60-game season, as a handful of others have around MLB.
+No players have indicated that they intend to opt out of the 60-game season, as a handful of others have around MLB.

 No paycheck for Wisler